stefanobianda/stefanobianda.github.io/_jobs/J94Viseca.md

 From August 2013 to March 2017

 ## Description
-In my role, I'm leading different applications
+I was responsible for about 50 software engineers and several web applications.

-Previously each application was developed in independent team.
+Previously, each application was developed by an independent team.
 Each team was free to use tools and processes.

-After an internal reorganization, I take over the role.
+After an internal reorganization, I took on the role of head IT Application Development.
-The first aspect I did, it's a common approach and the use of the same tools
+The first thing I did was to align the development of projects and thus also the use of the same tools.

-I have introduced the GitHub source control based on Git and migrate all applications.
+I introduced the GitHub tool as version control and asked to migrate all applications.
+I also enforce the use of Gitflow as Git branching model.

-The company decide to introduce the ITIL strategy and we start using ServiceNow
+The company focused on ITIL methodology and we started using ServiceNow.

-I'm enforcing the use of unit test, and in some cases the projects are using the Test Driven Development (TDD) process.
+I focused on the use of unit tests explaining the benefit of finding errors during build phase (shift left), in some cases projects used Test Driven Development (TDD) methodology.

-I'm setting up the build server with Jenkins and a first approach to a CICD pipeline.
+I requested a build server with Jenkins and laid the groundwork for a CICD pipeline.

 ## Tools Used
 ServiceNow SNOW